digitaldesaster/flask_tailwind_installer/ReadMe.md

 - pip
 - npm

-### 1. Open VSCode, create a new folder for your project and open it. start a terminal in VSCode
+### 1. Open VSCode

+Create a new folder for your project and open it. start a terminal in VSCode

 ### 2. Clone the Flask Tailwind Installer Repository into the new folder